ChongzhiXu/ELEN6770_Library_Management_System/README.md

-### This is a library management system project.
+### This is a depolyment guide for a library management system project inspired by mehmetpekdemir.

-#### I developed a web application by using Spring Boot.
+#### We developed and deployed a web application using Spring Boot, visit the main website on [url](http://3.141.43.205:8081/).

 ### Tech stack:
   - Spring Boot
   - Spring Data Jpa
-  - H2 Database
+  - AWS RDS Database
+  - Docker
+  - AWS EC2
   - Thymeleaf
   - Bootstrap4

 ### Requirements